 The technician will then gently move a small wand (transducer) over the gel.
 The transducer emits high-frequency sound waves and a computer measures how they bounce back from the body.
 The computer changes those sound waves into images to be analyzed.

-Sometimes, the doctor will come in at the end of the test to meet your child and take a few more pictures.
+Sometimes, the doctor will come in at the end of the test to meet your son and take a few more pictures.
 The procedure usually takes less than 30 minutes.